2020 National Student Survey (NSS)

 Thank you to all our students who took the time to complete the survey.
 Your feedback and comments help the University keep what's good and make improvements for the future generation of students.

-Nearly 60 of the University's courses achieved an overall satisfaction of more than 90%, with 15 courses securing 100%.
+The 2019 results put us as one of the top 20 universities in the country.
+86 per cent of our students are satisfied with the quality of their course.
+Nearly 50 of the University's courses achieved an overall satisfaction of more than 90%, with 10 courses securing 100%.

 Sheffield Hallam's vision is to become the world's leading applied university, transforming lives and creating opportunities for people from all backgrounds.